MaltheFriisberg/chessgame.NET/README.md

 # Project Title

-A tictactoe AI library for .NET Core.
+A chess AI library for .NET Core.
 The purpose of this project is to toy with .NET core whilst having some fun :)

 ## Getting Started